 Some organizations track both major and minor versions of files in their libraries.
 Others only track the major versions.
 When only the major versions are tracked, it is referred to as “simple versioning.”
 Minor versions can be configured in libraries.
-Major versions are identified by whole numbers, such as 5.0; minor versions are identified by decimal numbers.
+Major versions are identified by whole numbers; minor versions are identified by decimal numbers.
 A major version number, for example, is 5.0.
 The first minor version of that file will be numbered 5.1.

 Most organizations use minor versions when files are under development, and major versions when certain milestones are reached or when the files are ready for review by a wide audience.
 In many organizations, draft security is set to allow only the owner of a file and people who have permissions to approve files.
 That means that minor versions cannot be seen by anyone else until a major version is published.

-Major versions are available for lists, but minor versions are not available.
+Simple versioning is available for site lists, but minor versions are not available.
 Each version of a list item is numbered with a whole number.
 If your organization requires approval of items in a list, the items remain in Pending status until they are approved by someone who has permissions to approve them.
-While in Pending status they are numbered with decimal numbers and are referred to as drafts.
+While in Pending status they are numbered with whole numbers and are referred to as drafts.

 Top of Page